mattermost/docs/source/upgrade/extended-support-release.rst

 Mattermost provides an ESR when a significant number of new features and improvements have been added to the product, and have had sufficient time to stabilize.
 A new ESR is released twice a year, every February and August release.
 An ESR is supported for nine months to provide customers with enough time to test and upgrade to the next ESR.

 When an ESR is at the end of its life cycle, there will be announcements ahead of time to provide time for people to test, certify, and deploy a newer ESR version before support ends.
 After a release reaches its end-of-life, no further updates will be provided for that version.
-Please see `Release Lifecycle documentation </upgrade/release-lifecycle.html>`_ for a full list of lifecycles for each Mattermost release.
+Please see :doc:`Release Lifecycle documentation </upgrade/release-lifecycle>` for a full list of lifecycles for each Mattermost release.

 To receive updates about Extended Support Releases, sign up for our mailing list `here <https://eepurl.com/dCKn2P>`__.